 While the naming of the many ways in which the ocean appears in distinct forms may not be of great significance, it is a problem and is the cause of much of the suffering we experience when we do the same separating and naming as distinct or different, when it comes to humanity.
 I need not illustrate how it establishes false concepts of who has greater or lesser value, entitlement or inherent rights.
 Such separating out sets up an entire system that allows for the exploitation, abuse, and unfair treatment of many groups of individuals.

 For now, we are different in terms of nationality, race, gender, age group and sexual identity, to name only a few.
 We further have different political interests, agendas, aspirations, dreams and so much more.
 We’ve all lived with the effects of this paradigm of separate selves and too often, separate, and conflicting interests.
 It continues to be played out on the personal, community, national and global stages, much of it, to our dismay.

 It was not God who separated it out.
 On the largest scale, God, or Creator by any name, created all of creation.
 It is man who named it and designated parts to the Oneness that is the whole of creation.
 Now, because of naming, we have earth and sky; land and water; continents, countries, states, Providences, counties, cities, townships, and quadrants of cities.
 Creation in the spiritual plane seems more certain.
 Spirit is simply spirit and exists eternally as itself.
 When we take a look at the physical world as we’ve defined it in all its separated parts, things have become quite dicey.

+Let us strive for this awareness and be instruments of love rather than division.
 In the seeming separation, this is enough.
 We become willing to see things differently so we can live with a higher wisdom.
 Willingness provides an open door to a change in how we think, see and are able to live.